 Let’s get started with Rank Math’s SEO analyzer.

-Running the analysis is easy – just visit the “SEO Analysis” page under the SEO menu:
+Running the analysis is easy – just visit the “SEO Analyzer” page under the SEO menu:

 Rank Math will start analyzing your site instantly.
 It only takes a few seconds – Rank Math will keep you updated during the process:

-When it’s done, you’ll see a screen like this:
+When the analysis is done, you’ll see a screen like this.